pallets/werkzeug/docs/exceptions.rst

 =======================

-Starting with Werkzeug 0.3 some of the builtin classes raise exceptions that look like regular python exceptions (eg `KeyError`) but are :exc:`BadRequest` HTTP exceptions at the same time.
+Starting with Werkzeug 0.3 some of the builtin classes raise exceptions that look like regular python exceptions (eg :exc:`KeyError`) but are :exc:`BadRequest` HTTP exceptions at the same time.
 This decision was made to simplify a common pattern where you want to abort if the client tampered with the submitted form data in a way that the application can't recover properly and should abort with ``400 BAD REQUEST``.

 Assuming the application catches all HTTP exceptions and reacts to them properly a view function could do the following savely and doesn't have to